Updated: 15th Jan 2019

 - Ghostwise Halflings [+1 Wis] Here’s the Wis you want, so if you’re going light armour this could be the trickery race for you!
 [SCAG]

 - Human [+1 to All scores], Plus one to every stat?
-Sure.
+Some of this is wasted, ask your DM if Variant Human is available.

 - Variant Human [+1 to Wis and a feat] If Human Variant is allowed, You still get crucial bonus to your Wisdom and something else, and you can get an awesome feat at level 1.